dotnet/deployment-tools/Documentation/dotnet-mage/README.md

 `dotnet tool install --global microsoft.dotnet.mage --version 5.0.0`

+dotnet-mage is fully supported on Windows (we are gathering feedback about scenarios for dotnet-mage usage on Linux build agents).

 ## Common usage scenario

 * Build the project and copy the produced project output (binaries, json files, etc.) to a new folder